-CG 399 Special Topics in Computer Graphics (3 Cr.)
+CG 399 Special Topics in Computer Graphics (3 cr.)
+Prerequisite(s): None

 The content of this course may change each time it is offered.
 It is for the purpose of offering a new or specialized course of interest to the faculty or students that is not covered by the courses in the current catalog.